 Below you’ll find two lists of options.
 The first has a bunch of relatively calm bars that are trendy but not too sceney, and the second has some places where people who don’t need this guide already know they’re supposed to go.

 calmer Bars WHERE NO ONE WILL SPILL A DRINK ON YOU

 If you’re looking for a spot with views in Midtown, but you don’t want to nudge past a quarter of the JP Morgan fixed income desk to order a drink, Ophelia is a good option.
 It’s a rooftop bar with wraparound views of Midtown and the East River, but it’s not rowdy, and most of the space is full of tables and couches where you can sit and drink expensive cocktails with unusual ingredients like cedar smoke.
-You’ll pay about $18 each for them (which may remind you why you stopped going out in the first place), but they’re good.
+You’ll pay at least $17 for each one (which may remind you why you stopped going out in the first place), but they’re good.